A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: The equation of state of uniform nuclear matter

 Although our correlation is simply a result of applying the PNM constraint, such a correlation has been noted in several other works, also plotted in Fig.~2.
 The PNM calculations can be extended towards saturation density and beyond with the inclusion of uncertain three-body forces; given an empirical value for the symmetry energy at saturation, one then obtains a value for $L$.
 Correlations in the $J-L$ plane are shown for two such recent studies \cite{Hebeler2010, Gandolfi2011}.
-The Hugenholtz-Van-Hove theorem predicts a relation between $J$ and $L$ whose uncertainty, in the symmetry potential, can be related to nucleon optical potentials; in the analysis of Xu et al \cite{Chang2010}, the yellow shaded region in Fig.~2 is predicted.
-Oyamatsu and Iida \cite{Oyamatsu2007}, hereafter OI, obtained a constraint from fits to nuclear masses and charge radii using the BD EoS of $S$ = 28 + 0.075 $L$.
-Finally, our selection of Skyrmes are also plotted.
-As can be seen, there is some variation in the slope of the correlation and its offset from the $L$ axis, but the studies so far predict correlations that favor the low-$L$, high $J$ half of the plane, in which our correlation also falls.
-The OI results show that two different correlations can be obtained for the same EoS depending on the data used to obtain it.
+The Hugenholtz-Van-Hove theorem predicts a relation between $J$ and $L$ whose uncertainty, in the symmetry potential, can be related to nucleon optical potentials.
+In the analysis of Xu et al \cite{ChangXu2010}, the yellow shaded region in Fig.~2 is predicted.
+Nuclear mass fits have been shown to impose a $J-L$ correlation when the symmetry energy parameters are allowed to vary; we show three such relations in Fig.~2 \cite{Farine1978, Oyamatsu2007, Kortelainen2010}.
+Mass fits tend to give correlations with a smaller slope than our PNM constraints, because they are probing the symmetry energy at higher densities ($\approx 0.1$ fm$^{-3}$ compared to the low density PNM constraints below 0.02 fm$^{-3}$): as one fixes the symmetry energy at densities approaching saturation, the slope of the correlations approaches zero.
+Studies so far predict correlations that favor the lower-$L$, higher $J$ half of the plane, in which our $J-L$ relation also falls.
+We show as the dark shaded region those values of $J$ and $L$ obtained with the MSL model consistently with the full range of the earlier SP PNM constraints (the whole of the red dashed boxes in Figs.~1), and we will be highlighting this region of parameter space in our analysis of crust composition to follow.
+Although we choose the $J-L$ correlation resulting from low density PNM calculations because they are a more direct constraint on uniform nuclear matter, the correlations resulting from nuclear mass fits also fall broadly within the highlighted region of the $J-L$ plane.